By Katie Bennett, ChFC®

 - Health Insurance: Evaluate high vs. low deductibles and the use of HSA plans.
 If you are an independent contractor, work with a broker that can help you choose a plan that eliminates unnecessary costs.
 See here for more information on selecting a policy.

 - Disability Insurance: Your income is your most valuable asset.
 Just over 1 in 4 of today’s 20 year-olds will become disabled before they retire*.
 Keep in mind accidents are not usually the culprit.
 According to the Council for Disability Awareness, back injuries, cancer, heart disease and other illness cause the majority of long-term absences.
 As you research coverage, be sure to include an “own occupation” rider.
-See here for more details on what to look for in a policy.
+See here for more information on shopping rates.

 - Life Insurance: You may want a plan to provide for loved ones if you aren’t there to provide for them.
 However, finding the right policy – or policies – to meet your exact needs can be difficult.
 Work with a broker to compare the advantages of term vs. permanent policies to keep your premiums as low as possible while maximizing any future benefits.
 You can all see more details about various types of life insurance here.